 Students in the major program in history follow the degree regulations established by the university for this program.
 See chapter 4.
 It is strongly recommended that students following the major degree program strive for balance and breadth in their selection of courses.
 Ordinarily, students will have some degree of concentration in one of the following three designated areas: Canadian, European or American/Latin American/Asian history.
 The general pattern for a major should be as follows: 6 credits of HIST 100 or 110; 18 credits in one of the areas of concentration; and 12 credits distributed over the other two areas.
+HIST 200 will be counted as part of the area of concentration or among other credits depending on the specific selection of a designated area.

 Students in the advanced major program in history follow the degree regulations established by the university for this program.
 See chapter 4.
-Advanced major students must take either HIST 400, 460 or 470, normally during the senior year, and complete a research paper within the context of one of the senior seminars.
+Advanced major students must take HIST 445 and one of the seminar courses, normally during the senior year, and complete a research paper within the context of one of the senior seminars.

 Department course requirements allow for concentration in either Canadian, European or American/Latin America/Asian history.
-The general pattern for an advanced major should be as follows: 6 credits of HIST 100 or 110; 15 credits and a senior seminar in area of concentration; and 9 credits distributed over the two other areas.
+The general pattern for an advanced major should be as follows: 6 credits of HIST 100 or 110; 15 credits and a senior seminar in area of concentration; HIST 445, and 9 credits distributed over the two other areas.
+HIST 200 will be counted as part of the area of concentration or among other credits depending on the specific selection of a designated area.

 Students in the honours program in history follow the degree regulations established by the university for this program.
 See chapter 4.
 The details of this program should be discussed with and approved by the department chair.
-The general patterns for honours should be as follows: 6 credits of HIST 100or 110; 30 credits, inlcuding a senior seminar, in their chosen concentration (Canadian, European, or American/Latin American/Asian history) plus the thesis requirements; and 18 credits distributed over the other two areas.
-Honours students will take a senior seminar, normally during the senior year, and complete a thesis in either European, Canadian, American, Latin American or Asian history under the supervision of a department member.
+Honours students must take HIST 445 and one of the seminar course, normally during the senior year and complete a thesis under the supervision of a department member.
+The general patterns for honours should be as follows: 6 credits of HIST 100 or 110; 27 credits, including a seminar, in their chosen area of concentration (Canadian, European, or American/Latin American/Asian history); HIST 445; 6 credit thesis; and 18 credits distributed over the other two areas.
+HIST 200 will be counted as part of the area of concentration or among other credits depending on the specific selection of a designated area.

 An honours degree may be completed with a subsidiary subject.
 The details of this program should be discussed with and approved by the department chair.
-Students completing an honours program in history with a subsidiary are expected to take 24 credits, including a senior seminar in their chosen concentration (either Canadian, European or America/Latin American/Asian history) plus the thesis requirement with the remaining 18 history credits in areas outside the concentration.
+Students completing an honours program in history with a subsidiary are expected to take the following: HIST 100 or 110; 24 credits, including a seminar in their chosen area of concentration (Canadian, European or American/Latin American/Asian history); HIST 445; 6 credit thesis; 9 history credits in areas outside the concentration.
+HIST 200 will be counted as part of the area of concentration or among other credits depending on the specific selection of a designated area.